maxdan94/comcore/README.md

 ## Performance:

-On a commodity machine (my laptop with SSD hard drive):
+On a commodity machine (a mid-range laptop with an SSD hard drive):
 - using http://snap.stanford.edu/data/com-Youtube.html
 "./comcore1 10 com-youtube.all.cmty.txt Youtube10" is instantaneous.
 - using http://snap.stanford.edu/data/com-Friendster.html